// overview

 MCP integration (roadmap)

-The Model Context Protocol (MCP) is planned as the next evolution of the AI layer — standardising tool calls across models and enabling external integrations.
+The Model Context Protocol (MCP) is planned as the next evolution — standardising tool calls and enabling external integrations.

 MCP server

-A FastAPI-based MCP server will expose tools: get_consultants, get_profitability, approve_leave, etc. — replacing direct REST calls.
+FastAPI-based MCP server exposing tools: get_consultants, approve_leave, etc. — replacing direct REST calls.

 External sources

-Connect Google Calendar, Slack, or Pennylane as MCP tools — the agent queries them alongside your Supabase data.
+Connect Google Calendar, Slack, or Pennylane as MCP tools alongside Supabase data.

 Model-agnostic